UniversityOfAlberta/GrandForum/docs/project.rst

 Description
 -----------
 The Project class is used to access data from the grand_project table (additional tables are used in joins).
 A Project may contain multiple evolutions which can be accessed using the getPreds() method.
 The project belongs to a Theme, and will contain members and leaders.
+Projects can be 'disabled' in the system by editing the value of the ``projectsEnabled`` config variable.

 Static Factory Methods
 ----------------------